RoleWong/intlcloud-documents/yehe_doc/中间件与通信/即时通信 IM/含 UI 集成方案（荐）/表情回应/Flutter_intl_en.md

 ## Description

-Message reactions with Emoji have been supported since the version of 0.1.3 of Flutter TUIKit.
+**Message Reactions** with Emoji have been supported since the version of 0.1.3 of Flutter TUIKit.

 This module is developed with message modify.